La Basse Cour: B&B near Alencon, Normandy

 The forest is rich in wildlife, supporting 70-odd species of birds plus red and roe deer, wild boar, hares, foxes, red squirrels and martens.
 The main tree species are oak, beech and pine and in spring and autumn the undergrowth is thick with mushrooms - ceps, bolets, chanterelles, morilles and more.

 Dotted thoughout the forest by the side of the road there are picnic tables for lunch.
-If you walk into the forest make sure you keep to the main paths or you can easily get lost - away from the roads it is rare to meet anyone to ask the way!
+Many are rather well concealed so you have to have your eyes peeled!
+If you walk into the forest make sure you keep to the main paths or you can easily get lost.
 If you want to explore more deeply we can loan you a detailed map of the forest - the woodland is divided into numbered 'parcelles' and some trees bear numbers indicating the limit of each parcelle, a useful aid to navigation off the main paths.

-At the crossroads of the Route Forestière de Livet, continue on the Route Forestière d'Ancinnes to the D311, then cross straight over and you shortly come to the Croix Samson crossroad.
+If you're on foot or bike, at the crossroads of the Route Forestière de Livet you can continue straight on the Route Forestière d'Ancinnes to the D311, then cross straight over and you shortly come to the Croix Samson crossroad.
 Carry straight on at the Croix Samson crossroad; at the next crossroad, the Croix de Pergeline, bear left.
 As the road descends, you pass a large sequoia on your left; shortly after, turn left and descend the hill to the D236 and at the bottom turn right to les Ventes-du-Four.
+If you're driving then you have to turn left at the Route Forestière de Livet, descend a steep hill and turn right at the bottom and continue going straight on, crossing the D311 to arrive at les Ventes-du-Four.
 As you enter the village there is a curious little chapel on your right; this houses a small statue of the Virgin, Notre Dame du Chêne, who legend has it appeared here to a woodcutter in a vision.

 Continue on the D17 to la Fresnaye-sur-Chédouet.
 Here there is a museum dedicated to cycle racing, with a display of bikes from the early 1800's to the present, videos and interactive displays evoking the excitement of the Tour deFrance and other classic races.
 Open April to September, Wednesday to Sunday from 10h to 13h and 14h to 18h.